suncoast-devs/handbook/curriculum/back-end/high-level-schedule.md

 ### Day 1
 Lecture:
-    - Intro to Databases
-    - Set up Dev ENV
+    - What is an ORM
+    - How to use an ORM to query a database
 Homework:
-    - Create a database, and write SQL queries against it
+    - Create a API that queries the simple database they made Day 1
 ### Day 2
 Lecture:
-    - Data Modeling, Joins, FK
+    - Full fledge API, ORM and Database
 Homework:
-    - Create a complex database
+    - Create a fully RESTful API.
 ### Day 3
 Lecture:
-    - What is an ORM
-    - How to use an ORM to query a database
+    - Intro to APIs
+    - Expanding on REST
 Homework:
-    - Create a API that queries the simple database they made Day 1
+    - Build API around the project from last night
 ### Day 4
 Lecture:
-    - Full fledge API, ORM and Database
+    - Practice on creating RESTful APIs  that CRUD data
 Homework:
+    - Create an Crud API
-    - Create a fully RESTful API.
+        - adventure, hook up a front end

 # Week 10